Meet Your City Council

 David has lived in Ellensburg since 1997 and is married to Dr. Roxanne Easley, Professor of History at Central Washington University.
 Their daughter, Alice is a student at EHS in the Class of 2019.

-Nancy Goodloe retired as Professor Emeritus of Health Education from Baylor University, Waco, Texas in 2001 and moved to Ellensburg to become the Administrator of the Kittitas County Public Health Department.
-Soon after leaving the county administrator position, she volunteered to serve on the Kittitas County Homeless and Affordable Housing Committee, a position she continues to hold.
+City Council Member Nancy Goodloe retired as Professor Emeritus of Health Education from Baylor University, Waco, Texas in 2001 and moved to Ellensburg to become the Administrator of the Kittitas County Public Health Department.
+Soon after leaving the county administrator position, she volunteered to serve on the Kittitas County Homeless and Affordable Housing Committee.
 Realizing the need for stronger linkages between county agencies working on homeless and affordable housing issues, she led a community effort to create the Homeless and Affordable Housing Network of Kittitas County.
+Nancy serves as Chair of the City of Ellensburg's Affordable Housing Commission, which was established earlier this year to address housing needs in Ellensburg.
 She volunteers monthly with the Ellensburg Community Clothing Center and the Cold Weather Shelter.
-Nancy has completed the Leadership Ellensburg program and the Ellensburg Police Department Citizen’s Academy.

 Nancy earned a bachelor’s degree from Baylor University, master’s degrees from Baylor University and Texas A and M University, and a doctoral degree from the University of Oregon.
-She is excited about beginning her service on the Ellensburg City Council starting December 2017.
+She started her service on Ellensburg City Council, December 2017.

 Stacey Engel is Ellensburg’s newest City Council member.
 She brings to Council business experience, academic experience, and participates in many community-based organizations, including the Discovery Lab PTA, MOPS, Rigadoon, and more.
 She is an Alumni of Central Washington University's Construction Management Program, has taught CWU Construction Management students, and worked in construction management in the Seattle and Los Angeles markets.
 Stacey looks forward to working with fellow Council members to create an atmosphere in Ellensburg where families can thrive.
 Along with her husband and children, she is invested in the success of our community.